fximenessilva/cars_app/README.md

 ## Architecture

-The Podcaster app follows a component-based architecture using the following technologies:
+The AutoConnect app follows a component-based architecture using the following technologies:

 * React: A JavaScript library for building user interfaces.
 * Context API: A built-in feature in React for managing global state and data sharing between components.